afshinnasiri/afshinnasiri/README.md

 - I'm 10 years wordpress and web developer. 💻
 - I'm an Electronic & Control engineer. 📟
 - I’m interested in optimizing systems، automation and smart electric.🔌
-- I'm an Avionics engineering refers to the electronic systems used within the aerospace industry. ✈️
+- I'm an Avionics engineer ✈️

 <!--
 **afshinnasiri/afshinnasiri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.